nbwang22/meson800.github.io/content/authors/admin/_index.md

   url: "https://gallowaylab.mit.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student in the Galloway Lab interested in the how biphysical feedback shapes gene expression and nuclear architecture, in addition to cellular reprogramming.
+bio: I am currently a PhD student in the Galloway Lab researching how to engineer gene regulation in the context of cellular reprogramming and how systems-level drivers can help increase reprogramming efficiency.

 interests:
-- Cellular circuit engineering
+- Mammalian synthetic biology
 - Cellular reprogramming
-- Computer science
+- Systems biology

 education:
   courses:
-  - course: PhD student in chemical engineering
+  - course: PhD student in Chemical Engineering
     institution: Massachusetts Institute of Technology
     year: 2019-ongoing
-  - course: BSc in Chemical Engineering, minor in Computer Science
+  - course: B.S. in Chemical Engineering, certificate in Computer Science
-    institution: Califonia Institute of Technology
+    institution: University of Wisconsin-Madison
     year: 2019

 # Social/Academic Networking